TREK Subic Town 2: Loving the kids of Sitio Gala

 May 04, 2016 Voluntourism

-The site is not just a sanctuary for the Aetas.
-It is also open to guests looking for a venue for seminars, training, outreach programs, and team-building.
-It has a function hall equipped with mini sound and projection system; a dining hall for about 50 people; a fully-functional kitchen; dormitory rooms good for 40 people; and two regular air-conditioned rooms.
+This resettlement site isn't only a home for the Aetas but is also a venue for seminars, training, outreach programs, and team-building activities.
+The facilities include a function hall with a mini sound and projection system, a dining hall accommodating around 50 people, a fully-functional kitchen, dormitory rooms for 40 people, and two regular air-conditioned rooms.

-The other volunteers, who were not busy assisting the workshops, attended a Basic Mountaineering Course.
+Other volunteers, not engaged in workshops, attended a Basic Mountaineering Course.

-Oh, we were lucky because Sr. Eva Maamo personally welcomed us to the Aeta resettlement site.
-She also gave us brief remarks about her work, not just at the Aeta resettlement site, but also with the Barefoot Doctors and the charity hospital in Paranaque.
-It was a brief but very inspiring talk.
+We were fortunate to have Sister Eva Maamo personally welcome us, sharing brief but inspiring remarks about her work not only at the Aeta resettlement site but also with Barefoot Doctors and a charity hospital in Paranaque.

 TREK Volunteers with Sister Eva